kpkeerthi25/FundNForget/README.md

 2. Off chain Node.JS app
 3. React based front-end

+## On-Chain Smart Contract

+The onchain smart contract is where the data related to the investments and the assets are maintained.

+### Integrations Used

+#### Pyth Price Feeds

+Pyth price feeds are used to value the initial investments of users in USDT.
+This helps them track their PnL in a daily manner.
+This is also used to value the portfolio so that the swaps can be performed.

+#### Uniswap

+Uniswap is used to swap the currencies to maintain the assets according to the fund's chosen strategy.

+### Pyth entropy

+Pyth entropy module is used to generate random numbers so that investors who are confused about what fund to invest in can randomize their investments.

+### Sign Protocol Event Listeners

+The strategy updates are done directly on the sign protocol schema.
+And whenever this happens, the assets have to be re-allocated according to the new strategy.
+Triggering this process in an event-driven manner is done through the usage of sign protocol's hook as event listeners.

 ## Front-End

 The front end is exposed to both the fund managers and investors.
 As sson as a user lands in our page, they're given the option to select whether they're an investor or a fund manager and the subsequent options are based on this selection.
 The code for this is under `fundnforget-react`.
 The following can be deon to start the front end locally.